chicio/chicio.github.io/_posts/2017-08-15-model-view-presenter-architecture-ios-swift-unit-test.md

 Unit test in iOS application is some way "hard".
 The architectural pattern implemented by default on iOS is the Model View Controller.
 This architecture provides you a clear separation between the UI and the business logic.
 The problem is that most of the time you have to fight with "Massive View Controllers" that act as glue between the model and a lot of UI/view code and that, for this reason, are not so easy to test.
 This basically means that most of the time the [presentation logic](https://en.wikipedia.org/wiki/Presentation_logic "presentation logic"), how the business model is displayed to the user in the User Interface, is tested in the wrong way, or maybe worst it is not tested.
 This is were the Model View Presenter could save us.
 In this architectural pattern all the *presentation logic is moved from the view controller to a new component, the presenter*.
 This means that it will manage *model objects* to retrieve the data and then prepare it to be displayed by the *view, that will be our View Controller*.
 This one becomes a passive interface that has the only responsability to show data returned by the presenter in the specific platform User Interface component.
 In this way the presenter is a component without any platform specific dependency, that works only on the view and other model objects, injected at construction time.
 In this way all dependecies could be mocked and you can unit test basically everything!! :relaxed:
 Now it's time to see the Model View Presenter in action!! :grin: We will create a simple app that shows a list on products in a `UITableView`.
 On the tap of a cell the product detail is shown.
 An error will be displayed if an error occurs when the products are retrieved or when it doesn't contain all the data needed to show its detail.
 We will develop this app using [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development "Test Driven Development") technique, and I will show the unit tests created for each class implemented.
-This is a mockup of what we want to achieve.
+This unit tests will also be written using the "Given-then-when" structure, typically used in [Behaviour Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development "Behaviour Driven Development").
+Even if not related to this article, I like this way of writing unit tests because they are more expressive, so I will use it in all my code.
+Below you can find a mockup of what we want to achieve.

 ![Model view presenter mockup](/assets/images/posts/mockup-model-view-presenter.png "Model view presenter mockup")

 Let's start by creating a `Product` struct that we will use to describe our products.
-Each product will be composed of a name, a simple description and an image (identified by its name):
+Each product will be composed of a name, a description and an image (identified by its name):

 ```swift
 public struct Product {